Excel Linear Interpolation (Table of Contents)

 What is Interpolation?

-In the world of mathematics, interpolation is a method of creating new data points with the help of known data points.
+In mathematics, interpolation is a method of creating new data points with the help of known data points.
 Interpolation estimates the value based on the existing available data values, which are relatable.

-For Example – If we drive a bike at 60 Km/hour and reached a particular destination in 1 hour, and if we drive at 45 Km/hour and reached a particular destination in 45 minutes.
-So how much time will it take to reach a destination if we drive at 30 Km/hour?
+For Example – If we drive a bike at 60 Km/hour and reach a particular destination in 1 hour, and if we drive at 45 Km/hour and reached a particular destination in 45 minutes.
+So how long will it take to reach a destination if we drive at 30 Km/hour?

-Using simple mathematics, we can calculate the missing values in the above example.
+We can calculate the missing values in the above example using simple mathematics.
 We need to insert the below formula in cell B4.

 =B2+ (A4-A2)*(B3-B2)/ (A3-A2)

-So on the basis of the above formula, we can say it takes 30 minutes to reach the destination if we drive at 30 km/hour.
+So based on the above formula, we can say it takes 30 minutes to reach the destination if we drive at 30 km/hour.

 Let’s try to break the above formula and understand the formula in detail.